Family Strengthening Center

 Department of Human Services

 Are you interested in training opportunities with Family Programs Hawaii’s Family Strengthening Center?
-In association with Chaminade University, we are a certified internship or post-doctoral training program with the APPIC and our Psychologists are Nationally Credentialed as Health Service Psychologists.
+In association with Chaminade University, we are an internship or post-doctoral training program affiliated with the APPIC and our Psychologists are Nationally Credentialed as Health Service Psychologists.
 Please see our training opportunities listed below.

 What is a Health Service Psychologist?